cisagov/Malcolm/docs/malcolm-hedgehog-e2e-iso-install.md

     - Answer **Y** to [cross-reference](asset-interaction-analysis.md#AssetInteractionAnalysis) network traffic logs against the NetBox asset inventory.
 * **Should Malcolm automatically populate NetBox inventory based on observed network traffic?**
     - Answer **Y** to [populate the NetBox inventory](asset-interaction-analysis.md#NetBoxPopPassive) based on observed network traffic.
 Autopopulation is **not** recommended: [manual inventory population](asset-interaction-analysis.md#NetBoxPopManual) is the preferred method to create an accurate representation of the intended network design.
+* **Specify NetBox IP autopopulation filter**
+    - Defines the filter for [subnets considered for autopopulation](asset-interaction-analysis.md#NetBoxAutoPopSubnets), which can be used to excluding IP ranges (such as dynamic address ranges used by DHCP) which should not trigger autopopulation in NetBox.
 * **Specify default NetBox site name**
     - NetBox has the concept of [sites](https://demo.netbox.dev/static/docs/core-functionality/sites-and-racks/); this default site name will be used for NetBox enrichment lookups performed by Logstash and will be associated with traffic Malcolm itself [captures on local interfaces](live-analysis.md#LocalPCAP).
 * **Should Malcolm automatically create missing NetBox subnet prefixes based on observed network traffic?**